jro31/jethro-codes/_articles/my-story.md

 My attitude for the job hunt was simple: If you throw enough shit at the wall, some of it will eventually stick.

 I wasn't in a position to be choosey.
-I needed a job, and I needed it as quickly as possible.
-So I was going to apply for everything.
+I needed a job, and I needed it as quickly as possible, so I applied for everything.

 I also saw that getting a job was a learning process in itself.
 I'm going to have to send off many applications before I get my first phone interview, I'm probably going to flunk many phone interviews before I get through to a technical interview, and I'm probably going to fail plenty of technical interviews before I get a job.
-So even if I don't want or expect to get a job, I'll apply for it anyway, and maybe my mind could be changed, or I could surprise yourself, and the worst case scenario is I'd have gained some more experience in applying for coding jobs.
+So even if I don't want or expect to get a job, I'll apply for it anyway, and maybe my mind could be changed, or I could surprise myself, and the worst case scenario is I'd have gained some more experience in applying for coding jobs.

 If you're paying attention, you'll notice that I arrived home on the 29th of November, and it was now three weeks later.

-Yep, I started my job hunt about 5 days before Christmas.
+Yep, I started my job hunt 5 days before Christmas.
 Always a good time to look for a job.

 Christmas fell on a Tuesday this year, so offices were largely closed from the exact moment that I started sending off applications, until almost two weeks later.
 But that didn't stop me.
 If anything it galvanised me, because I had an excuse for not getting anywhere.